dfinity/portal/docs/developer-docs/gas-cost.md

 ### Replication

-Replication refers to the number of times a canister is replicated, which will depend on the subnet that the canister is deployed to.
+Replication refers to the number of times a canister is replicated, which is dependant on the canister's subnet.

 #### Local development

-When a canister is deployed to a local development environment, the canister is deployed to a single node (the locally running instance of the replica).
+When a canister is deployed to a local development environment, the canister is deployed to a single node.
 Cycles charged to locally deployed canisters have a cost that is 1/13th the cost when deployed to a 13-node subnet.
 In local development environments, cycles can be fabricated using dfx.

 #### Mainnet development

-On a 13-node subnet, the canister is running on 13 nodes and therefore is replicated 13 times, whereas on a 34-node subnet, the canister is running on 34 nodes and therefore is replicated 34 times.
+On a 13-node subnet, the canister is running on 13 nodes and is replicated 13 times.
+On a 34-node subnet, the canister is running on 34 nodes and is replicated 34 times.
 The cost of resources on a 13-node subnet is different than the cost of resources on a 34-node subnet.

-If you intend to deploy canisters on high-replication subnets, your canister should be prepared for an increase in cycles prices with an increase in the subnet's replication factor when the subnet grows over time.
-For this reason, it is recommended to attach more cycles to a call than the current price for a high-replication subnet of a given size suggests.
+If you intend to deploy canisters on high-replication subnets, your canister should be prepared for an increase in cycles prices.
+It is recommended to attach more cycles to a call than the current price for a high-replication subnet.

 ## Who is responsible for paying cycles?

 Canisters are responsible for paying cycles for their own canister creation, compute resources, storage resources, and execution resources.
-For certain canister calls, however, the canister responsible for paying the cycles may vary.
+For certain canister calls, the canister responsible for paying the cycles may vary.

-For inter-canister calls and the associated bytes, the canister sending this call is responsible for paying the required cycles.
-If there is an inter-canister call chain, for example, canister A → canister B → canister C, then canister A pays for the sending request-response pair between canister A and canister B, and canister B pays for sending the request-response pair between canister B and canister C. Additionally, each canister pays for processing that happens locally, meaning canister A pays for processing the response from canister B while canister B pays for processing the request from canister A.
+A canister sending an inter-canister call is responsible for paying the required cycles.
+In inter-canister call chains, each canister is responsible for the call that it sends.
+Each canister pays for processing that happens locally.

-In contrast, for ingress messages, the receiving canister is responsible for paying for the consumed cycles.
+For ingress messages, the receiving canister is responsible for paying for the consumed cycles.

 Canisters that are created from another canister (child canisters) are responsible for paying for themselves.

 ## Cycles price breakdown

-The chart below details the cost of compute and storage transmissions as well as management canister calls.
-A thorough example of how the cost of running a canister on a 13-node app subnet is computed can be found [here](https://wiki.internetcomputer.org/wiki/Comparing_Canister_Cycles_vs_Performance_Counter).
+The chart below details the cost of compute, storage transmissions and canister calls.
+A thorough example of how the cost of running a canister on a 13-node subnet is computed can be found [on the wiki](https://wiki.internetcomputer.org/wiki/Comparing_Canister_Cycles_vs_Performance_Counter).

-The USD cost for canister transmissions below is based on the cycle costs indicated for 13-node and 34-node subnets.
-1 XDR is equal to 1 trillion cycles.
-The cost is shown in USD (XDR/USD exchange rate as of December 18, 2023).
-The exchange rate for USD/XDR may vary, and it will impact the conversion rate.
-You can view XDR exchange rates [here](https://www.imf.org/external/np/fin/data/rms_sdrv.aspx).

 | Canister transmission | Description | Who is responsible for paying the cycles fee? | Local development ([IC SDK](./setup/index.md)) | 13-node application subnets cycles cost | 13-node application subnets USD cost | 34-node application subnets | 34-node application subnets USD cost |
 | ----------------- | ------------------------------- | -------------------------------------------------- | ----------------------------------------------- | --------------------------------------- | ------------------------------------- | --------------------------- | ------------------------------------ |